lukecheny/software-walk-through/walk-through.md

 - srcSAXEventDispatchUtilities, line 250
     - Add some more error handling instead of throwing a "something went wrong".
 - Fixing style inconsistencies such as adding between parenthesis and curly braces.
+- Convert identical if/else statements into a function for reuse (DRY principle).
+    - For example: lines 964 and 973.

 ## Source-code Walk-through Checklist